-- 1. Executive Succession Plan (for chief executive and all direct reports) - 2.
+- 1. Executive Succession Planning (for chief executive and all direct reports) - 2.
 Organizational Crisis Management Plan (including a crisis communication plan) - 3.
-Business Continuity and Recovery Plan (to assure continuity of services should the usual delivery of those services be compromised)
+Business Continuity Planning: Taking it from the Backburner to Front and Center (to assure continuity of services should the usual delivery of those services be compromised)

-In a crisis, it is the board's responsibility12 to assure that the plans are carried out by those designated in the plans.
+In a crisis, it is the board's responsibility11 to assure that the plans are carried out by those designated in the plans.
 Immediately, also, the chair of the board or a member of the board informs the provincial council and the provincial director of communications, to keep council abreast of the situation and ensure its support to the ministry.
 Further, if needed, it will approve new policies.
 Also, throughout the crisis, the board, more strongly than ever, monitors the financial, philanthropic and strategic goals of the ministry, its student/client enrollment and constituent communication.
 It adjusts where necessary.
 Boards can consider the following areas when referring to or strengthening their plans: